Da-shou/DIM/README.md

 |❌|After a login, actions and disconnect, the history of insertions and extractions is kept.
 |❌|The last actions can be printed on paper.

+#### Suggestions
+- Since the tables that the program will display can be quite large, I recommand extending the size of the computers interface in the ComputerCraft server config.
+  - If this is isn't possible, displaying the results on a monitor that has at least a width of 2 and a text scale of 0.5 will provide the best experience.
+  - It is also possible to change the width of each columns in the DIM config.lua file.
+If the columns are too thin, the content *WILL* get truncated.
+Be careful !

+#### Notes
 For balance reasons that I am the sole judge of, this is made to only work on wired networks.